 Morphine is a Schedule II controlled substance under the U.S. Controlled Substances Act.
 It is illegal to obtain, sell, or take the drug without a valid prescription.
 Morphine is marketed under many trade names, including Avinza, Kadian, Oramorph, Roxanol, and Kapanol.
 When purchased illegally on the street, it is usually sold as heroin.

 If you or someone you know needs more information about morphine addiction treatment options, our treatment specialists are available to help.
-Call our toll-free hotline at 1-800-928-9139 or fill out an online contact form.
+Call our toll-free hotline at 1-888-287-0471 Who Answers? or fill out an online contact form.
 We are available 24 hours a day, seven days a week.

 Why Do People Start Taking Morphine?